NYPL/digital-collections/README.md

 We structure our logs according to these [NYPL standards](https://github.com/NYPL/engineering-general/blob/main/standards/logging.md).
 See `logger.js` for the formatting and storage of logs.

-You SHOULD NOT use `console.log` if you want to add a _permanent_ log, and make sure to clean up your debugging `console.log`s, because they will clutter Cloudwatch and New Relic.
+You SHOULD NOT use `console.log` if you want to add a _permanent_ log, and make sure to clean up your debugging `console.log`s, because they will clutter Cloudwatch.

 On the server side, you SHOULD use `logger.[some NYPL log level](message: string)`.